 Prior to moving to Australia, Deepama has worked as an Intern Medical Officer in General Medicine and General Surgery at the National Hospital of Sri Lanka, Colombo; as a Medical Officer at the Borella Private Hospital in the Psychiatry Unit and Emergency Treatment Unit and as a GP and Lecturer in Family Medicine at the Department of Family Medicine, Faculty of Medicine.

-Deepama has been working as a GP at Myall Medical Practice since December 2015 and thoroughly enjoys working in our rural community.
-Deepama has seen and managed a wide cohort of patients, working across all areas of General Practice.
+Deepama has been working as a GP at Myall Medical Practice since December 2015 and joined the Associate group in September 2021.
+Dr Deepama thoroughly enjoys working in our rural community,seeing and managing a wide cohort of patients, working across all areas of General Practice.
 Deepama is happy to see new patients.

 Dr Deepama is committed to on-going education and professional development and during her time at Myall Medical Practice has undertaken additional studies in women's and reproductive health.